jay-kanakala/innovify/README.md

 Check out postman collection.

 ## Test
-Included few automated test cases in test/test.js using mocha and chai
+Included two automated test cases in test/test.js using mocha and chai.
+We can add as many test cases as we want.
+I added only two for demo purpose

 Please run npm run build first to generate dist folder